Are you planning a visit to Spain but have just over 1 day in Barcelona? Then look no further than this 36 hours Barcelona travel guide!

 The vibrant Catalan capital, Barcelona, has been attracting visitors for decades, and it’s easy to see why.
 With an incredible mix of Catalan culture, cuisine, exquisite architecture, traditional festivals and not to mention the glorious sunny beaches, it’s easy to fall in love with Barcelona.

-Perhaps you’re visiting briefly as part of a quick stopover, or perhaps as part of a European cruise stop.
+Perhaps you’re visiting briefly as part of a quick stopover, maybe you’re in town for the Easter celebrations, or as part of a European cruise stop.
 With so much to see and explore, it may be overwhelming to plan a visit with such little time.

 In this guide I’ll outline exactly how you can make the most of this gorgeous city when spending a little over a day in Barcelona!